 After choosing the user role, go ahead and select the type of content you’d like to limit using the ‘Type’ dropdown.

-You’ll see lots of different options such as posts, pages, media, navigation menus, custom CSS, and more.
+You’ll see lots of different options such as posts, pages, media, navigation menus, custom CSS, custom post types, and more.

 With that done, open the ‘Cycle’ dropdown and choose the timescale you want to use in your rule, such as days, years, months, or weeks.

 After that, type a number into the ‘Limit’ field.
-For example, in the following image we’re limiting authors to 5 posts per day.
+For example, in the following image, we’re limiting users with the Author role to 5 posts per day.

 When you’re happy with how the rule is set up, click on ‘Save Changes.’

-You may want to set different posts limits for each user role.
-For example, you might set a post limit for guest bloggers, and then create a higher post limit for editors.
+You may want to add new post limits for different user roles.
+For example, you might set a post limit for guest bloggers and then create a higher post limit for editors.

 To do this, simply change the number next to ‘Rules’ so that it’s 2 or higher.